MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/storage-platform/connected-storage/connected-storage-technical-overview.md

 **Network timeout**
 If the data download times out due to a problem with network connectivity or service availability, the user is given the option to retry the synchronization.
 If he or she chooses not to, the user is informed that not all of the saved data will be available.
 The completion handler of the **GetForUserAsync** call will be invoked at this time, and the app can proceed with loads and saves.

-## When to acquire a connected storage space

-The execution time for acquiring a user's connected storage space can vary.
-Apps should take this action during main execution, rather than in response to a user's starting to sign out or in response to receiving a suspend notification from the system.

-Generally, apps should acquire a connected storage space as a user signs in and indicates desire to play, unless the game is in a mode in which it's certain no save functionality is needed.
-You should also consider aligning the acquisition of connected storage space with long sequences of data loading, so that the operations can execute in parallel.

-Once your app has acquired a connected storage space, it should retain this value for future saves.
-Retaining a connected storage space over time does not have negative effects on performance or robustness.
-Because acquiring a connected storage space causes a synchronization check with the cloud if the system is online, releasing and re-acquiring a user's connected storage space during slow or unreliable network conditions might cause the user to see a synchronization UI until the system times out.

-Connected storage spaces do not need to be freed explicitly to cause cloud synchronization.
-Once the completion handler specified in a **SubmitUpdatesAsync** call has returned with **AsyncStatus::Completed**, the system takes care of synchronization with the cloud whether or not the app frees the ConnectedStorageSpace object.

-## When to save

-Whenever an app receives a suspend notification, the app should at least save relevant data, enabling the system to return to a contextually appropriate state for the user.

-If your game design uses periodic, automatic, or user-initiated saves, connected storage can be called more often than when receiving a suspend notification; doing so is a good way to reduce the risk of data loss due to power loss or a crash.

-When a user signs out, the User object for that user remains valid, and at that time the app may perform final save operations by using connected storage.
-For more information on this object, see *User Class*.

-## Robustness

-Because saved data is always synchronized to the cloud, a bug in saved data and app code that causes the app to crash could be backed up in the cloud and distributed across devices.
-To prevent users from having an app that crashes on every launch, design the app to ensure that:

--   Users can reach a point in the app at which they can manage saved state, even if some saved data is malformed.
--   The app can handle corrupt data automatically, recovering as much data as it can and reinitializing everything else to a safe state.

-## Use cases for save-game designs

-The design of a game saving system that makes the best use of containers in connected storage space depends on the type of app:

-### Single save

-For apps that use a single, campaign-style save system, like a first person shooter:

--   Put all of the data into a single container and always write to the same container, identified by name.
--   Consider exposing an option to reset all data that will clear all of a user's saved data, in case he or she wants to start playing the app from the beginning, with no previous progress being retained.

-### Multiple saves

-For apps that have a fixed number of save slots—5, for these examples—there are two ways to use containers to save game data:

--   Store all 5 slots within one fixed-name container by using 1 blob for each save slot.
-This means that all 5 slots are either fully synchronized and available, or none is available, if synchronization failed halfway through and the container was incomplete.
-If a user plays the app offline on two different consoles, saving progress in slot 1 on the first console and in slot 2 on the second console, the user must choose which data to retain on connecting both consoles to Xbox Live; the merge logic for containers will produce a conflict.
--   Store each slot in a container with its own name.
-This allows independent progress in each slot, even on multiple machines that might be offline.
-However, if a user cancels partway through a synchronization, it's possible that only some of the slots will be available during that session; some of the containers might not have completed downloading.
-In such a case, the user is notified that the synchronization was incomplete, and that some of the cloud data isn't on the local console.

-Whichever approach is used, the app should provide the user with UI to delete individual saves from slots.

 ## Development tools

 Two tools will help you with developing your app's use of connected storage: XbStorage and Fiddler.